Primitive asymptotics in $\phi^4$ vector theory

 \subsection{Background and Motivation}

-In the renormalization of perturbative quantum field theory (QFT), one can view \emph{primitive} graphs as the building blocks of the theory.
+In the renormalization of perturbative quantum field theory (QFT), one can view \emph{primitive} graphs \cite{kreimer_overlapping_1999} as the building blocks of the theory.
 At a fixed spacetime dimension, a graph is primitive when its Feynman integral is superficially divergent and has no subdivergence.
 In the present work, our use of the term primitive always refers to four spacetime dimensions.
-One can generate all other Feynman graphs by recursive insertion of primitive graphs into each other.
-This can be used to define a particular form of Dyson-Schwinger type equations \cite{kreimer_anatomy_2006, vansuijlekom_renormalization_2007} based on the Hopf-algebraic description \cite{kreimer_overlapping_1999} of perturbative renormalization.
-In realistic QFTs, the number Feynman graphs grows factorially with the loop order, and the number of primitive graphs grows to leading order at the same rate, which implies that primitive graphs asymptotically represent a constant fraction of all Feynman graphs \cite{borinsky_graphs_2018}.
-In the case of scalar $\phi^4$ theory in four dimensions, this fraction is $e^{-\frac{15}{4}}\approx 2.3\%$ of all 1PI graphs are primitive, compare \cref{tab:primitive_asymptotic_coefficients}.
-At the same time, it is conjectured that primitive graphs dominate the large-loop asymptotics of the beta function in the minimal subtraction scheme \cite{mckane_instanton_1978, mckane_perturbation_2019}.
-However, there seems to be no proof yet and numerical calculations even up to 18 loops are inconclusive \cite{balduf_statistics_2023}\footnote{Very recently, more numerical data has appeared in \cite{borinsky_tropicalized_2025}, and the model of \emph{tropical field theory} has been analyzed with the result that primitives likely do not dominate the MS beta function there \cite{balduf_renormalized_2025}.}.
+One can generate all other divergent Feynman graphs by recursive insertion of primitive graphs into primitive or convergent ones, potentially modulo Ward identities \cite{kreimer_anatomy_2006, vansuijlekom_renormalization_2007}.
+In typical renormalizable QFTs, the number of Feynman graphs grows factorially with the loop order, and primitive graphs asymptotically represent a non-vanishing fraction of all Feynman graphs \cite{borinsky_graphs_2018}.
+In the case of scalar $\phi^4_4$ theory in four dimensions, asymptotically $e^{-\frac{15}{4}}\approx 2.3\%$ of all 1PI graphs are primitive, compare \cref{tab:primitive_asymptotic_coefficients}.
+At the same time, it is conjectured that primitive graphs dominate the large-loop asymptotics of the beta function in the minimal subtraction scheme in $\phi^4$ theory \cite{mckane_instanton_1978, mckane_perturbation_2019}.
+This conjecture has never been proven, and numerical calculations up to 18 loops are inconclusive \cite{balduf_statistics_2023}\footnote{Very recently, more numerical data has appeared in \cite{borinsky_tropicalized_2025}, and the model of \emph{tropical field theory} has been analyzed with the result that primitives likely do not dominate the MS beta function there \cite{balduf_renormalized_2025}.}.